prateek64/SoundScape--MileStone1/README.md

+# The SoundScape

+This is my Music 256A final project .
+The explanation of the project has been divided into the following five parts :-

+1. Introduction and Motivation

+2. Application Components

+3. Software Components

+4. Setting up the project on your system

+5. Resources

-# SoundScape--MileStone1
+# 1. Introduction
-This is my first milestone for my final project.
-(REQUIRES HEADPHONES)

 I am exploring the creation of soundscapes ( rendering 3D audio ) using HRTF's on headphones.
 Currently I am using the following addons/libraries: